An alternative viewing order for new Steven Universe viewers.

 Integrating The Pacing Episodes

 Phase three?
-Distributing the Pacing episodes in-between Ocean Gem and Lion 3: Straight To Video without ruffling any of canon’s feathers, while keeping the flow of the show acceptable.
+Distributing the Pacing episodes in-between Ocean Gem and Lion 3: Straight To Video ruffling none of canon’s feathers and keeping the flow of the show acceptable.
 There are a few points to consider (some episodes need to remain where they are; House Guest can only work directly following Ocean Gem, for example) to make that work.
-This is the final result.
+This is the result.

 - Ocean Gem